When math stops making sense, confidence disappears fast. But your child can understand math with the right kind of supportc

 They stare at the page.

-…and then the next problem looks slightly different — and everything falls apart.
+But then the next problem shows up slightly different and everything unravels.

 Maybe your child: